vickhoff/door-codes/README.md

 # Door Codes API

-A RESTful API for managing door codes with user authentication.
+A RESTful API and mongoDB Database for managing door codes with user authentication.
 Users can register, login, and manage their own or friends door code entries securely.
+Created as a part of the Backend & API course at Hyper Island.
+(This is a work in progress)

 ## Features